MicrosoftDocs/azure-reference-other/studio-module-reference/preprocess-text.md

 Lemmatization is the process of identifying a single canonical form to represent multiple word tokens.

-The natural language processing libraries included in Azure Machine Learning Studio (classic) combine the following multiple linguistic operations to provide lemmatization:
+The natural language processing libraries included in Machine Learning Studio (classic) combine the following multiple linguistic operations to provide lemmatization:

 - **Sentence separation**: In free text used for sentiment analysis and other text analytics, sentences are frequently run-on or punctuation might be missing.
 Input texts might constitute an arbitrarily long chunk of text, ranging from a tweet or fragment to a complete paragraph, or even document.